Skip to content

 "He was among those extra-ordinary pioneering immigrants of the time who came to the UK with almost nothing yet managed to create not just legacies but also paved the way for future generations to come ,” Harbinder concluded.

-In 2011, Sandhar and Kang Cash & Carry was sold to new owners Gurinder Gill and Ajminder Singh and is now known as SK Food and Drinks.
+Karnail left Sandhar and Kang Cash and Carry in the late 1990s.
+In 2011, the cash and carry was sold to new owners Gurinder Gill and Ajminder Singh and is now known as SK Food and Drinks.

 Karnail’s life story is a testament to resilience, vision, and community impact.
 From transforming the UK wholesale sector to empowering others through his generosity, his legacy extends far beyond business—a legacy of inspiration, perseverance, and lasting change.